Serkanbyx/countdown-timer/README.md

    - Click "Import" to load previously exported timers from a JSON file

 5. **Theme Toggle**:
-   - Click the theme icon (moon/sun) in the top-right to switch between light and dark modes
+   - Click the theme icon (moon/sun) to switch between light and dark modes
    - Your preference is automatically saved

 ## How It Works?